-The Cold War era was a significant period in world history, marked by political tension and division between the United States and the Soviet Union.
-One of the most iconic and symbolic cities of this era was Berlin.
-In this beginner’s guide, we will delve into the fascinating history and key aspects of Cold War Berlin.
+This was a very significant point in history, this was when politics from the United States and the Soviet Union were sited.
+Berlin was one of those most iconic and symbolic cities of this era.
+For this beginner’s guide, we’ll look at the fascinating history and core features of Cold War Berlin.

 1. The Division of Berlin

-Following World War II, Berlin became a divided city, with the Western Allies controlling West Berlin, and the Soviet Union controlling East Berlin.
-This division was a microcosm of the larger split between the democratic West and the communist East.
+After World War II, Berlin split into east and west, with the West Berlin controlled by the western impotence, and East Berlin by the Soviet Union.
+This division was a reflection of the broader (larger) cleavage existing between the democratic West and communist East.

 Key facts:

-- The Berlin Wall, built in 1961, physically separated East and West Berlin.
+A Berlin Wall was built in 1961 separating East and West Berlin.

-- Checkpoint Charlie was the most famous border crossing point between the two sides.
+The most famous border crossing point between the two sides was called checkpoints Charlie.

 Key facts: